In this post, I’d just like to discuss this rolled gold griffin locket from my personal collection and breakdown how we can evaluate it.

 The first prominent clue is the fact that it has a maker’s mark from S & B Lederer & Co.
 This was a company founded in Providence, Rhode Island in 1878.
 They later operated from Fifth Avenue in New York City.
 They produced gold plated and silver jewelry of good quality.
 They used a variety of signatures including S.B.& L, sometimes with an inverted triangle and sometimes with a star.
 They eased operations circa 1931 so we know this piece is from before 1931 and after 1878.

-The style of the phoenix motif (created with repoussé and chasing, probably using a machine stamp) itself is very ‘Art Nouveau’.
-The phoenix and mythical creatures in general were popular motifs in the Art Nouveau era.
+The style of the griffin motif (created with repoussé and chasing, probably using a machine stamp) itself is very ‘Art Nouveau’.
+The griffin and mythical creatures in general were popular motifs in the Art Nouveau era.
 However, it is the more the recurrent whiplash motif which genuinely place it as in the style of Art Nouveau.
 So we know that it is at least after the date of 1890, when Art Nouveau first came about and it is likely to be from before 1920, when Art Nouveau styles ceased to be the height of fashion (and we know it is not a replica because of the marker’s mark).

 Another clue is the rose hue of the gold.
 Rose gold was very popular in the Victorian era.
 The gold actually tests as 9k rolled gold or gold fill.
 This places it after the date of 1844 when rolled gold was first introduced to the USA (I will discuss rolled gold more in a future post).
 The fact that it is 9k rolled gold suggests that it from the Victorian era as 9k was very common in mid-priced jewelry like this.
 But the biggest clue is that it has no hallmark for the gold purity.
 This places it from before 1906 as purity marks were required in the USA after that date, even for gold fill.